More Information

 Since PolyPavement’s water-resistance characteristics are like asphalt and does not do well with channel flowing water, there is a need for good drainage design and water management.
 A PolyPavement surface should be contoured and sloped to drain in a manner that allows every drop of water that hits it to sheet-flow off the surface using the shortest route possible.
 The PolyPavement surface should not be sloped to drain using the pavement surface to carry the water a long distance before it finds its way off of the surface.
 At locations where a naturally flowing rainwater run-off channel has to cross the PolyPavement, there could be a need to install a sub-surface drain to prevent the rainwater run-off from damaging the PolyPavement surface.

-STRENGTH OF THE TREATED SOIL
+WHAT IS THE STRENGTH OF THE TREATED SOIL?

 The strength of soils that have been treated with PolyPavement Soil Solidifier depends on these factors: